Systems-Platform/Documentation/Ansibleinstall.md

 	touch ansible.cfg hosts

 '''
-Check the version of ansible as shown below
+Check the version of ansible by

+       ansible --version

 '''
 Create a user named as ansadmin and give root permissions (in both controller and target server)
 '''

         useradd ansadmin

 	passwd ansadmin